Tasty Recipes for the Home Cook

 14. Place 1/4 cup of melted butter in a small dipping bowl per person.

-15. To eat mussels, dip into stock then melted butter.
+15. To eat mussels, dip into stock and then into the melted butter.

 16. Serve cocktail sauce for dipping shrimp, optional.